 3. URL Builder Spreadsheets

 As you start to tag more than a handful of URLs, it’s better to start saving them along with their campaign parameters.
 For this purpose, spreadsheets are an obvious choice.
 You can either go with Microsoft Excel or Google Spreadsheets (which is what I prefer).

-There are many spreadsheets templates available online for campaign tagging.
-If you decide to go with the spreadsheet option, you could try this free Google Analytics URL Builder Spreadsheet.
+There are many UTM generator spreadsheets templates available online for campaign tagging.
+If you decide to go with UTM builder spreadsheet option, you could try this free Google Analytics URL Builder Spreadsheet.

 • Remembers your past URLs and campaign parameters